How We Build

 Mat Depot

-is not always ideal for geese who may pluck it apart.
+This product is not always ideal for geese who may pluck it

-between your gate and your door frame.
+between your door and your door frame.
 The fit must be snug to keep

 predators out.